 Security needs to be a top priority for any IT team at the current time.
-New regulations, such as the European Union's incoming GDPR, are set to greatly increase the financial penalties, while - as the recent revelations about the misuse of personal Facebook data show - the reputational damage that businesses can experience if they fail to protect their customers' data can also be huge.
+Regulations such as the European Union's GDPR have greatly increased the financial penalties, while - as the recent revelations about the misuse of personal Facebook data show - the reputational damage that businesses can experience if they fail to protect their customers' data can also be huge.

 But with such a wide range of threats out there - and criminals constantly looking to evolve their tactics in order to evade detection and breach defenses - your IT team also needs expertise in a variety of different fields in order to minimize the risks faced by your organization.

 However, with demand for security skills still significantly outstripping the supply of talent, it pays to train your existing employees to give them the tools they need.
 According to Capgemini, while seven out of ten companies are in need of cyber security skills, just 43 percent have the talent they need within their organization.

 So if you are looking to upskill your IT team, what areas should you be focusing on?
 Here are five key security skills that no IT department should be without.

 A lot of data security efforts still focus on external threats and securing the network perimeter, but these are far from the only risks businesses face today.
 Internal threats, whether these be accidental - such as someone carelessly losing data or compromising a password - or malicious, can be equally damaging and much harder to detect if firms don't have the right defenses in place.